-To purchase the available drug-free form of Patul-END®, see the "Products" link, or click here here
+To complete the available drug-free form of Patul-END®, see the "Products" link, or click here

 The Ear Foundation of Santa Barbara is a non-profit organization based in California that was founded on July 2, 1979 because of the mutual concern of Joseph Di Bartolomeo, M.D., and the late Burl Ives, about the prevalence of hearing disorders in the community.